niyorn/Overweight-Netherland/README.md

 - When click on the dot a Sankey diagram will be rendered

 ## Line graph
-The x-axes show the the year when the data is collected.
+The x-axes shows the the year when the data is collected.
-The y-axes the other overweight rate in %;
+The y-axes shows the other overweight rate in %;

 I choosed to use a line graph because.
 Because with a line graph you're able to see the changes of a long  periode of time.
-You're also able to a trend when this occur.
+You're also able to detect a trend when this occur.

 ## Sankey graph
 ![alt text](/assets/example-sankey.PNG)
 The sankey is a detailed graph of the year when your clicked on a dot.
 It shows how the data is consist off.

-I have used a sankey, because with the sankey.
+I used a sankey, because with the sankey.
 I am able to show to flow of the dataset.
 It's a beautifull way to show how to data consist off.

 ## Data
 *example of the data*